datacamp-content-public/courses-r-from-scratch/chapter1.md

 * the DataCamp interface (that you are using now) and
 * variables in R.

 Just do that chapter from the tutorial.
-When you get to the page *Create a vector* - stop, and come back to this page.
+When you finish the page called "What's that data type?", stop, and come back to this page.

+If you don't stop, and continue after the "What's that data type" page, DataCamp will stop you and ask you to pay.
+See [this video](https://vimeo.com/370870798) for more details.

 Now here is a little revision exercise.